codestorm1/vintage_cell/notes.md

 > https://www.erlang.org/doc/design_principles/statem#choosing-the-callback-mode
 > The short version: choose state_functions

+Fri Dec 8
+> Got CellStateMachine working with a few different states and state changes

+Sat Dec 9
+> ?

+Sun Dec 10, 2023
+> Registering the servers with names.
+Had some luck getting servers to start up/initialize

+### Questions
+Why does application.started_applications show GenStateMachine and not CellStateMachine? this works -> GenStateMachine.cast(CellStateMachine, :go_off_hook)
+but this doesn't -> NervesCell.CellStateMachine.go_on_hook

 ### TODO:
+* Need to have Keypad trigger state changes
+* Need to have CellStateMachine control fona_modem

 * Implement the finite state machine diagram as a GenStateMachine

 * Make fona_modem a shared dependency on gitub